Pinnacle Awards – FAQ

 Can I resubmit an entry?

-Yes, as long as the following two conditions apply.
-Your entry must not have won an award in the previous year’s program, and work on the project and/or measurement must extend into the current time period.
+Yes, as long as the following two conditions apply: your entry must not have won an award in the previous year’s program and work on the project and/or measurement must have extended into either 2019 or 2020.

 Can I submit the same entry in more than one category?